Aditya952329/Test-Repo/README.md

-# Blinkit Data Analyst Portfolio Project (1.5 YOE Friendly)
+# Blinkit Data Analyst Portfolio Project

 A recruiter-ready end-to-end analytics project designed for a **Data Analyst role at Blinkit**.
 It simulates a quick-commerce business scenario and demonstrates practical skills expected from analysts with ~1–2 years of experience.